-hysical therapy students may be seen by staff at the USF Health Morsani Center for Advanced Healthcare.
-Physician fees incurred at the Morsani Center by students who are not covered by insurance payment will be billed to the student.
+n the event that a physical therapy student opts to see a doctor at the USF Health Morsani Center for Advanced Healthcare: Physician fees incurred at the Morsani Center by students who are not covered by insurance payment will be billed to the student.
 Students will be billed for the cost of supplies, lab work sent outside of the USF Health Morsani Center and for elective procedures.
 If the student's private insurance company does not cover the cost, the student is responsible for payment.
 This rule also applies to the student's spouse and children.

 An appointment with a faculty physician can be arranged by calling the Morsani Center appointment desk at 974-2201.
 Students should identify themselves as medical students and request an appointment with the first available physician in Family Medicine or General Internal Medicine.
 An appointment will be scheduled as soon as possible.
-If a student has a medical problem that is of an emergency nature, he/she should follow the emergency procedures set by the health insurance company.
+If a student has an emergent medical problem, he/she should follow the emergency procedures set by the health insurance company.

-Confidential psychiatric consultation and counseling is readily available through the USF Counseling Center (974-28310 or the Health Enhancement for Lifelong Professional Students (HELPS) Program (870-0184; see also Appendix 5).
-You can obtain help by contacting the Student Affairs Office.
+Confidential psychiatric consultation and counseling is readily available through the USF Counseling Center (974-28310 or the Health Enhancement for Lifelong Professional Students tudents with an illness or medical condition that may be communicable to patients or staff should refrain from contact with others until medical clearance is issued by a health provider.

+(HELPS) Program (870-0184; see also Appendix 5).
+You can also obtain assistance or referral by contacting the Student Affairs Office (974-2068).